BinhLe87/loopback3-core/server/api/docs_web/client_api_docs/source/includes/api/chapter/_chapter_page.md

-## List of pages
+## List pages of a chapter
-Return list of pages of a chapter.
+Return list pages of a chapter.

 > Example Request